top of page

 • 2 min read

-Many teachers avoid teaching Grade 5 theory — not because they can’t, but because they don’t feel confident.
+Many teachers avoid teaching Grade 5 theory — not because they can’t but because they don’t feel confident.
 Here’s why I created Music Theory Mastery for Teachers and what the course will offer.

 Why I created this new six-week course for piano and instrumental teachers

 I’ve noticed for a while now that many fellow piano teachers — teachers who are more than capable of teaching Grade 5 theory to their students — often choose not to.
 Some opt out because they feel there simply isn’t time in weekly lessons.
 Fair enough!
-But others don’t feel confident enough in their own grasp of theory to take it on.
+But others don’t feel confident enough of their own grasp of theory to take it on.
 That realisation has stayed with me, and it’s led to a new idea.

 Filling the gaps and strengthening confidence

 Music Theory Mastery for Teachers is designed to fill in any gaps a teacher feels they may have in their own theory background while offering full guidance and resources for teaching up to a strong intermediate level — Grade 5 and a little beyond.
-We’ll be working from my new Music Theory Mastery Framework — a structured, layered approach to teaching theory that builds deep conceptual understanding and connects ideas across topics.
+We’ll be working from my new Music Theory Mastery Core Framework — a structured, layered approach to teaching theory that builds deep conceptual understanding and connects ideas across topics.

 How it began